An alternating labeling on a spanning tree of Seifert graphs and applications in knot theory: Seifert graphs of Seifert surfaces

-We first review some preliminary definitions in graph theory in subsection~\ref{pregraph}.
-For more terms in graph theory, we refer to~\cite{GT1}.
-Then we provide the definition of the induced graph $\Gamma$ obtained from a Seifert surface $\F$ in subsection~\ref{preinduced}.
-At last, we introduce an algorithm which will produce a spanning tree $T$ and a coloring $\kappa$ on $T$ with the desired property in subsection~\ref{algorithm}.
-At last, we prove Theorem~\ref{mainthm1} in subsection~\ref{premain}.
+We first review some preliminary definitions in knot theory in subsection~\ref{pregraph}.
+For more terms in knot theory, we refer the readers to~\cite{BZ:knot, Murasugi:knot}.
+For general terminology in graph theory, we refer the reader to~\cite{BM:GTWA, GT1}.
+Then we provide the definition of the Seifert graph $\Gamma$ obtained from a Seifert surface $S$ in subsection~\ref{preSeifert}.